DoranLyong/oh-my-claude-skill/commands/paper-to-note.md

 - [ ] Cross-references are bidirectional
 - [ ] Prior Art section compares approaches with specific limitations
 - [ ] Quick Reference Card summarizes key insights
-- [ ] Concept Dependency Graph covers all concepts
+- [ ] Concept Dependency Graph is a Mermaid diagram with `subgraph` blocks and covers every concept section; every Links arrow appears as a graph edge
+- [ ] Mermaid conventions (§7.0) followed: ≤ 12 nodes per graph/subgraph, 6 standard relation labels only, plain-text labels (no LaTeX / Unicode math glyphs), cross-links as `-.->`
+- [ ] Architecture & Training Flow diagrams use Mermaid when ≤ 12 nodes and ≤ 3 branches; ASCII fallback only for dense layouts
 - [ ] Key Equations summary table is complete
 - [ ] Reference Map groups all citations by topic
 - [ ] Language is consistent throughout (no mixed languages, no LLM filler)